library(ISLR) #for the dataset

 4.2 Reading data

-auto_data <- Auto
+<- Auto auto_data

 4.3 Developing model

-Suppose we wish to predict mpg based on horsepower.
+Suppose we wish to predict mpg

-linear_model <- lm(mpg~horsepower, data = auto_data)
+<- lm(mpg~horsepower, data = auto_data) linear_model

 4.4 Model fit